Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

 Illustration:

-// Java Program to Demonstrate How Exception Is Thrown
+// Java Program to Demonstrate How an Exception Is Thrown

 ```
 // Class